🔪 Sharpen Smarter, Not Harder — Stay Razor Ready Anywhere!

 The Lansky QuadSharp QSHARP Blue is a compact, durable knife sharpener featuring four precise sharpening angles (17°, 20°, 25°, 30°) and carbide slots that restore edges in just 3-4 strokes.
-Its ceramic benchstone polishes blades to a fine finish, while rugged metal construction ensures long-lasting performance.
-Fully compatible with all Lansky kits, it’s the perfect field companion for quick, professional-grade blade maintenance.
+Its ceramic benchstone provides a fine polish for a professional finish.
+Designed for portability and rugged use, it’s fully compatible with all Lansky kits, making it the ultimate tool for millennial professionals who demand peak performance on the go.

 | ASIN | B01BE8KCN6 |